NickGiag/java-api-hospital/README.md

 Stage 2: Basic frontend using react on : https://github.com/NickGiag/react-frontend-hospital
 Able to make appointments, delete, update.

-Stage 3: Make customers login and registration form(currently working)
+Stage 3: Make customers and doctors login and registration form

+Stage 4: Customers can see their own appointments, Doctors can see all their appointments (different customers)